 Fun fact: My name means Wild Cow in Hebrew.

 As Communications Director, Tika loves to create, capture, and share the heart and soul of City Life.
 A country girl raised in Lancaster County, Tika moved to Philly in 2012 after four years in Rochester, NY studying photography.
-If she’s not wandering around the city taking pictures, Tika is at home with her three cats, Zeus (the cautious one), Ollie (the opinionated one), and Max (the one who believes her laptop is his personal bed).
+If she’s not wandering around the city taking pictures, Tika is back at home on the family farm with her three cats, Zeus (the cautious one), Ollie (the opinionated one), and Max (the one who believes her laptop is his personal bed).

 Favorite food: If food were one of the love languages, I am pretty sure it would be mine.
 I love comfort food: Chicken pot pie, mashed potatoes, bread!
 If I could eat pizza for every meal, I would.
 I also have the biggest sweet tooth: Ice cream, mousse, chocolate, chocolate, and more chocolate!
 (But not white chocolate because that isn’t real chocolate.)

-Favorite book: Uprooted by Naomi Novik and of course the entire Harry Potter series.
+Favorite book: Anything by Patrick Rothfuss and of course the entire Harry Potter series.